-For this week’s playtest, the students played a paper version of the usually tech-enabled scenario to explore the mechanics of the game.
+For this week’s playtest, the students played a paper version of the usually tech-enabled civics education scenario to explore the mechanics of the game.
 Their feedback provided useful insights on topics such as participant interactions, game narrative and content, reading comprehension, and the physical environment’s impact on the game.

 “Paper prototyping allows you to playtest early in the production cycle so you can iterate and make significant changes based on the teens’ feedback,” said Lee.
 “By that principle, we are engaging in a form of co-design with teens.
 It’s important that they are part of the design at every stage, so we aren’t making assumptions about what they know and what they want to learn.”

 The civics education, role playing game, which is in software development, will be available for classrooms in the fall of 2020.
 If you’d like to playtest with iThrive, please contact us at firstname.lastname@example.org.